astronomer/docs/astro/test-and-troubleshoot-locally.md

     apt-get install gcc
     ```

-5. Open the `requirements.txt` and `packages.txt` files for your project and add the package references you removed in step 1.
+5. Open the `requirements.txt` and `packages.txt` files for your project and add the package references you removed in step 1 one by one until you find the package that is the source of the error.

 ## Override the CLI Docker Compose file